cognitedata/cdf-s3-replicator/README.md

 There are additional configuration values that are defined in `example_config.yaml` but do not have environment variables associated with them:
 - `extractor: subscription-batch-size` - Sets the batch size for the amount of data points to retrieve at a time from the CDF subscription in the Time Series Replicator.
-- `extractor: ingest-batch-size` - Sets the batch size for the amount of data points to write at a time to the Fabric Lakehouse in the Time Series Replicator.
+- `extractor: ingest-batch-size` - Sets the batch size for the amount of data points to write at a time to the S3 Lakehouse in the Time Series Replicator.
-- `source: read_batch_size` - Sets the batch size for the number of rows to retrieve at a time from the Fabric Lakehouse in the Fabric Extractor.
+- `source: read_batch_size` - Sets the batch size for the number of rows to retrieve at a time from the S3 Lakehouse in the S3 Extractor.
 - `event: batch_size` - Sets the batch size for the number of events to retrieve at a time from CDF in the Events Replicator.

 ## Config YAML
 The replicator reads its configuration from a YAML file specified in the run command.
 You can configure your own YAML file based on the one in [example_config.yaml](example_config.yaml) in the repo.
 That configuration file uses the environment variables in `.env`, the configuration can also be set using hard-coded values.

-`subscriptions` and `data_modeling` configurations are a list, so you can configure multiple data point subscriptions or data modeling spaces to replicate into Fabric.
+`subscriptions` and `data_modeling` configurations are a list, so you can configure multiple data point subscriptions or data modeling spaces to replicate into S3.
-`raw_tables` is also a list, to be able configure multiple tables in Fabric to replicate into CDF RAW.
+`raw_tables` is also a list, to be able configure multiple tables in S3 to replicate into CDF RAW.

 ### Remote config
 The [example_config.yaml](example_config.yaml) contains all configuration required to run the replicator.
 Alternatively [config_remote.yaml](build/config_remote.yaml) is provided to point to an Extraction Pipeline within a CDF project that contains the full configuration file.
 This allows a Docker image to be built and deployed with a minimal configuration, and lets you make changes to the full configuration without rebuilding the image.
 [Learn more about configuring extractors remotely](https://docs.cognite.com/cdf/integration/guides/interfaces/configure_integrations).

 ## Running with Poetry

-To run the `cdf_fabric_replicator` application, you can use Poetry, a dependency management and packaging tool for Python.
+To run the `cdf_s3_replicator` application, you can use Poetry, a dependency management and packaging tool for Python.

 First, make sure you have Poetry installed on your system.
 If not, you can install it by following the instructions in the [Poetry documentation](https://python-poetry.org/docs/#installation).